p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 ## Conclusion

+I touched some common methods for data and behaviour description like BNF and ADTs trying to point that they can be combined with API design using the tools available in Scala.

 From my experience substantial fraction of work done in software development shops leaves no traces that can be represented as formal artefacts independent of particular implementation.

+Frankly speaking often it's hard to understand what the system does at all, reverse engineering this knowledge from tons of accidental complexity not related to the essense of the problem.

-There're also lots of duplication of essentially the same functionality in different projects, that could be reused if proper abstractions were available.
+There're also lots of duplication of mostlu the same functionality in different projects, that could be reused if proper abstractions were available.